dhellmann/pymotw-3/source/cgitb/index.rst

 .. module:: cgitb
     :synopsis: Mis-named module that provides extended traceback information.

-:Purpose: cgitb provides more detailed traceback information than :mod:`traceback`.

 :mod:`cgitb` is a valuable debugging tool in the standard library.
 It was originally designed for showing errors and debugging information in web applications and was later updated to include plain-text output as well, but unfortunately was never renamed.
-This has led to obscurity, and the module is not used as often as it could be.
+This has led to obscurity, and the module is not used as often as it could be, even though it includes more detailed traceback information than :mod:`traceback`.

 Standard Traceback Dumps
 ========================